 Generating Ideas Brainstorm ideas for your project including symbols, animals, colors, patterns, etc. Write down 10 ideas that may work for your project.

 Researching Country of Origin: Australia Artist/Founder: Indigenous Australian People Original Materials: Bark, Rock Walls, Sticks, Fingers, Natural Pigments

 Characteristics: Aboriginal Dot paintings are one of two common painting styles found among the Aboriginal people in Australia.
 The other common form is called x-ray style because it depicts stylized versions of the internal bones and organs of the animal.
 Dot paintings tell stories or are maps to point to water, campsites, etc. They are full of symbols that can be read.

-After researching Aboriginal Art, please create 3 quick sketches of 3 different ideas.
+After researching Aboriginal Art, please create 3 or 4 quick sketches of different ideas.
 This is the planning stage so all ideas can be modified.
 You will need a background design and a focal point design (see the above image with a background and a kangaroo focal point).
-Upload your sketches to Schoology.

 Background Ideas - animal tracks, Australian symbols, pathways, circles, etc. dot patterns

 Focal Points - kangaroos, platypus, lizards, snakes, dingos (animals native to Australia), boomerangs, plants native to Australia, fish, Australian symbols, etc.

 Plan colors at this time.
 Analogous colors (colors side by side on the color wheel) work well, or you can use a color scheme generator (see links below).
 The design will be created using dots of different sizes, painted shapes, and painted lines.
 You should plan sizes as well as colors.
 One of these designs will become your final piece.